 He slumped forward into her lap.
 His head was hot and sticky.
 She frowned and stroked his head, only to bring it back bloody.
 Worried, she lifted his head to see there was a gash on his head.
-With his dazed expression, that mean he hit the wall harder than he expected.
+With his dazed expression, that meant he hit the wall harder than he expected.

 She whimpered and looked around.
 She didn’t have anything to help.
 After a second, she rested his head back on her lap to comfort him.

-It only took a minute for the cells to be loaded the doors closed shut.
+It only took a minute for the cells to be loaded and the doors closed shut.
 Six of the guards, a mixture of wagon and fortress, remained in front of the cells while the others filed out.

 In the distance, she heard a muted “Halt!”